Charlie Hodge (guitarist): The Elvis Presley years

 During Hodge and Presley's Army service they met again in 1958 at Fort Hood, Texas.
-The two became friends, and Hodge subsequently became part of Presley's entourage, referred to as the "Memphis Mafia".
+The two became friends, and Hodge subsequently became part of Presley's entourage, nicknamed the "Memphis Mafia".

 Hodge is said to have been with Presley in Germany when the latter met his future wife, Priscilla.
 Hodge would later be the stage manager and a musician of The Elvis Presley Show, when Presley returned to live performances after Elvis, his 1968 comeback special.
 During Presley's movie making years Hodge would sometimes perform with singer/musician Jimmy Wakely in Reno.
 He also performed with the famous singing cowboy Roy Rogers and his horse, Trigger.
 He became known by the public for singing harmony for Presley, handing Presley water and scarves onstage, but had many other tasks, such as laying out the song list Presley was to perform, and sometimes holding the microphone when Presley was playing the piano or guitar with both hands.
 Presley also put him in charge of presenting songs directly to Presley that he might want to record or perform, and many were recorded.
 Music companies contracted to give Presley songs to record would refer to Hodge and bodyguard Red West, also a musician and songwriter, as "The Imperial Council" because Presley would look to them for their advice on songs presented for possible recording.
 Hodge recorded a duet with Presley in 1960 entitled "I Will Be Home Again".
 Hodge can also be heard playing the piano in the recording, "Suppose".
 Hodge received a songwriting credit for the song "You'll Be Gone" which he co-wrote with Presley and Red West in 1962.
 He changed the orchestration to that of a Spanish style.